Chalarangelo/30-seconds-of-code/content/snippets/js/s/n-min-max-elements-in-array.md

 ---
-title: "Tip: Find the n min or max elements in a JavaScript array"
+title: Find the n min or max elements in a JavaScript array
 shortTitle: N min or max elements of an array
 type: tip
 language: javascript